Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Introduction

 \section{Introduction}

 \begin{quote}

 \textit{This morning, I went to the kitchen for a coffee.
-When I arrived, \\ I forgot why I was there, so I got myself a coffee---} \end{quote} How often do you do something without paying close attention to your actions?
-Have you ever caught yourself thinking about something else while washing the dishes, making coffee, or cycling?
-Acting out of habit is a vital human skill as it allows us to concentrate on more important matters while carrying out routine tasks.
-You can commute to work while thinking about how to persuade your boss to give you a salary raise or prepare dinner while imagining your next holidays in the Alps.
-However, unlike in the above example, habits can also lead to undesired outcomes when we fail to recognize that the context has changed.
-You may hop in your car and start driving towards work even though it is a Sunday and you actually want to go to the grocery store, or you may flip the light switch when leaving a room even though the lights are already off.
+When I arrived, \\ I forgot why I was there, so I got myself a coffee.---} \end{quote} How often do you do something without paying attention to your actions?
+Have you ever caught yourself lost in thought while washing the dishes, making coffee, or cycling?
+Acting out of habit is a crucial human skill as it enables us to focus on more important matters while executing routine tasks.
+You can commute to work while thinking about how to persuade your boss to give you a salary raise or prepare dinner while daydreaming about your next holiday in the Alps.
+However, habits can also lead to unintended consequences when we fail to recognize that the context has changed.
+You might hop in your car and drive toward work even though it is a Sunday and you want to go to the grocery store, or you might flip the switch when leaving a room even though the lights are already off.

-Here we show how reinforcement learning (RL) agents may also suffer from this phenomenon.
-Agents can exploit spurious correlations \citep{pearl2016causal} between observed variables and rewards to build simple habits that require little effort to carry out.
-Such correlations are induced by the agent's policy and hence can be relied upon so long as said policy is followed consistently.
-However, as we shall see, even minor trajectory deviations can result in catastrophic outcomes.
-Ideally, the agent should only pick up on correlations that are stable across policies.
-That is, independently of the trajectories being followed.
-We refer to this objective as \emph{out-of-trajectory} (OOT) generalization.
+Surprisingly, reinforcement learning (RL) agents also struggle with this same issue.
+This is due to a phenomenon we term \emph{policy confounding}, which reflects how policies, as a result of influencing past and future observation variables, can inadvertently induce spurious correlations.
+These correlations can lead to the development of seemingly sensible but incorrect habits, such as flipping the switch upon leaving a room, without confirming whether the lights are on.
+The problem here is that these habits can produce incorrect results when agents are forced to deviate from their usual trajectories due to changes in the environment; a problem we refer to as \emph{out-of-trajectory} (OOT) generalization.